 I find it fascinating – and odd – that some of the most raw, humble, and honest military writing I’ve read recently is coming from a gym in Wyoming.

 I’ve been using Mountain Tactical Institute physical training plans exclusively since 2015 (they were known as “Military Athlete” back then).
-Over the years, they have built a dedicated community of adherents who trust the fitness methedology and many have used their plans to prepare for elite assessment and selections programs.
+Over the years, they have built a dedicated community of adherents who trust the fitness methodology and many have used their plans to prepare for elite assessment and selection programs.